AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Fri Jan 19 2024
+Last update on Sat Jan 20 2024

-**348 day before 2025 ⏱** days before new years
+**347 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with passion
+🤖 This README.md is updated with fun